-Curries are one of those meals that warms your heart and your belly—for Asian Heritage Month, try this vegetarian version that’s no exception!
+Curries are one of those meals that warms your heart and your belly, and tonight’s vegetarian version is no exception.
 Chickpeas, onion, and bell pepper get a super savory treatment in a coconut-based curry sauce.
-Serve it over rice, add a dollop of yogurt and a sprinkle of cilantro, and you have yourself one soul-satisfying meal.
+Toss that over rice, add a dollop of yogurt and a sprinkle of cilantro, and you have yourself one soul-satisfying meal.

 1 clove